qaware/qaware-blog-source/content/posts/2020-12-08-sonarqube-and-jacoco.md

 but configuring this once in the reactor pom using the relative path trick appears more elegant.

-Now, when running the Sonar Maven Plugin with `mvn verify org.sonarsource.scanner.maven:sonar-maven-plugin:sonar`, one should see the following output whenever a module is anlayzed:
+Now, when running the Sonar Maven Plugin with `mvn verify org.sonarsource.scanner.maven:sonar-maven-plugin:sonar`, one should see the following output whenever a module is analyzed:

 ```
 [INFO] --- sonar-maven-plugin:3.7.0.1746:sonar (default-cli) @ reactor ---